Lalji Temple - Bishnupur

 History:

-Lalji Temple, which is also called as Radha Laliju temple was built by the Malla King Bir Singha in 1658 CE.
+Lalji Temple, also known as Radha Laliju Temple, stands as a testament to the artistic grandeur of the Malla dynasty, constructed by King Bir Singha in 1658 CE.

 Temple Architecture and Layout: